EbisaKebede/Number-System-Calculator-and-Converter/README.md

+# የእኛ Converter and Calculator
-# የእኛ Converter is the best app for engineering, computer science and IT guys.
+የእኛ Converter and Calculator is the best app for engineering, computer science and IT guys.
 In this app, you can easily convert an integer or fractional number into the binary, decimal, octal or hexadecimal system.
 It's not only an educative tool, it's also a calculator and conversion tool.